 Find the requirements to get connected to Russian internet, TV and telephone, as well as a list of the main internet, TV and telephone providers in Russia.

-Russia is generally not considered as cost-effective compared to other European countries, and it can be difficult to find web pages in English versions.
+Russia is generally not considered as cost-effective in comparison to other European countries.
+It can also be difficult to find web pages in English versions.
 Unless you speak Russian, you may need the help of a translator.
 To avoid being without Russian television, internet or telephone when moving into a new home, it is advisable to start researching your options at least two weeks before moving in.

 - Telecommunications in Russia: internet, TV and telephone packages